-LOUISVILLE TRANSIT COMPANY This company’s history starts with the Louisville City Railway Company, which has a history dating back to the Civil War and a mule car line.
+LOUISVILLE TRANSIT COMPANY This company’s history starts with the Louisville City Railway Company, which has a history in Louisville, Kentucky, dating back to the Civil War and a mule car line.
 In 1890 Louisville City Railway changed its name to Louisville Railway Company.
 In 1923 the Louisville Railway Company formed a bus subsidiary Kentucky Carriers Inc. In 1948 the last streetcars ran in Louisville.
 In 1951 the last trolleybuses were discontinued and Louisville Railway Company changed its name to Louisville Transit Company.
 In 1953 Louisville Transit Company took over routes from Southeastern Greyhound Lines; in 1958 it acquired Buechel Bus Company; in 1972 it acquired Kentucky Bus Lines routes.
 The Transit Authority of River City (TARC) was created in 1971 after 1970 legislation authorized city and county governments to operate mass-transit systems using local funding.
 In 1974 voters approved a referendum allowing for an increased occupational tax to fund mass transit.
 Combined with a federal grant, this was enough for TARC to purchase the Louisville Transit Company, buy new buses, reduce fares, and extend new service lines.
 TARC bought the remaining mass transit companies in the area: Blue Motor Coach Lines (which served outlying areas) in 1976, and the Daisy Line (connecting New Albany and Louisville) in 1983.
 (See Transit Authority of River City for more information.)
 The below badge is made of plastic / celluloid.

 LOVELL BUS LINES INC. / WOBURN & READING BUS LINE This company begins in the early 1920s with Woburn & Reading Bus Line, which ran between Woburn and Reading, Massachusetts.
 In 1923 the company ran from Maynard to Acton and Maynard to Concord and Stow to Hudson.
 Either John Lovell owned the line, or he purchased it because in 1924 he changed the name to Lovell Bus Lines, Incorporated.
 The company was operating in the 1930s and 1940s in the area of Weymouth, Massachusetts.
 In 1953 it was sold to Middlesex & Boston Street Railway.
 In 1972 Middlesex & Boston Street Railway was acquired by the Massachusetts Bay Transportation Authority.
 There are three different badges.
 The first badge pictured was made by “R. WOODMAN BOSTON MASS”.
 The bottom badge is made of nickel-plated brass and measures 1¾” in diameter.
 (Note the safety pin was added at a later time.)